gbtami/pychess-variants/static/docs/capahouse.md

 ## Crazyhouse Rules

 Drops can be performed with captured pieces, which would be done in lieu of moving a piece on the board.
 Drops are annotated with @.
-So for example,R@e4 means rook drop at e4.
+So for example, R@e4 means rook drop at e4.
 The rules for dropping pieces are as follows:

 * Drops resulting in immediate checkmate are permitted.
 Unlike in shogi, this includes pawn drops.
 * Pawns may not be dropped on the players' 1st or 8th ranks.